Neom: Trojena

-On 3 March 2022, the Trojena project was launched, which will potentially be the first major outdoor skiing destination in the Arabian Peninsula.
+On 3 March 2022, the Trojena project was launched, which could become the first major outdoor skiing destination in the Arabian Peninsula.
 The project's site is about 50 km from the Gulf of Aqaba coast in the Sarat Mountains, with elevations ranging from 1500–2600 m.
 Although it is in the desert, the site's climate is considerably cooler than is the rest of Neom's territory.
 Ennismore, a lifestyle and hospitality company, was announced as the inaugural partner with its brands 25hours Hotels and Morgans Originals.
 In September 2023, Zaha Hadid Architects designed a 330 m tall skyscraper for Trojena which will stand on a mountain overlooking an artificial lake.
 Renders of the skyscraper, which will be connected to the lakeside development by a cable car, showed a crystalline structure made of numerous columns that narrow towards the peak.

 Sindalah

-In December 2022, Neom announced plans for Sindalah, an 840000 m3 luxury resort complex off the city coast.
-It is planned to have an 86-berth marina and three luxury hotels, and it could accommodate as many as 2,400 visitors daily.
+In December 2022, Neom announced plans for Sindalah, an 840000 m3 luxury resort complex on an island off the Neom coast.
+It is planned to include an 86-berth marina and three luxury hotels, with a reported capacity of up to 2,400 visitors per day.
 A nine-hole golf course overlooking the sea was constructed in 2023.
-In October 2024, Sindalah held a grand opening party, but had not yet open to visitors as of March 2025.